 Recording the vocal requires maximum attention to the singer’s nuances, where the microphone with a large-diaphragm condenser operates best.
 Shotgun and omnidirectional microphones capture choirs and groups.

 Hence according to the requirement, the mics can be selected to get their effective usage.

 This is a guide to Types of Microphone.
-Here we discuss the introduction along with different types of microphone respectively.
+Here we discuss the introduction and the different types of microphone, respectively.
 You may also have a look at the following articles to learn more –